On the Unbiased Asymptotic Normality of Quantile Regression with Fixed Effects: Monte Carlo simulations

-Finally, to further illustrate the discussion in Remark~\ref{rem:proofideas}, Figure~\ref{Fig2} shows plots of the bias (dotted lines) and SE (red lines) as functions of $n$ for different values of $T$ for $\lambda=1$, $\tau=0.75$ and $\chi_3^2$ errors.
-As expected form the theory we see that bias bias is stable across $n$ and only depends on $T$ while the standard error decreases with $T$.
-Approximately unbiased normality is expected to hold when the standard error is larger than the bias, which is the case when $n \gg T$.
-As $n$ increases, the standard error decreases and at some point is of the same order as the bias; this is when unbiased normality fails.
-As predicted this happens for larger and larger values of $n$ as $T$ increases.
+{Finally, to further illustrate the discussion in Remark~\ref{rem:proofideas}, Figure~\ref{Fig2} shows different plots of the non-standardized bias (dotted lines) and SE (solid lines) as functions of $n$ for different values of $T$ for $\lambda=1$, $\tau=0.75$ and $\chi_3^2$ errors, for the MD-QR estimator.
+Plots for the FE-QR estimator are similar and we omit them for brevity.
+As expected from the theory, a comparison for each particular plot reveals that bias is stable across $n$, and a comparison across plots shows that the bias only depends on $T$ while the standard error decreases with $n$ and $T$.\footnote{For robustness purposes, we have conducted experiments with $n=5,000$ and $T=25$ and $T=100$.
+The results are qualitatively similar, and we omit them for brevity.} Approximately unbiased normality is expected to hold when the standard error is larger than the bias, which is the case when $T \gg n$ in the plots.
+For a fixed $T$, as $n$ increases, the standard error decreases and at some point is of the same order as the bias; this is when unbiased normality fails.
+Nevertheless, as predicted this happens for larger and larger values of $n$ as $T$ increases.}